 Brecon Beacons National Park

 Deep in the wilds of Wales (yet only one hour from Cardiff) you’ll find the stunning Brecon Beacons National Park.
-This natural reserve is filled with moorland, snow capped mountains and ancient castles that have started to crumble and succumb to the elements.
+This natural reserve is filled with moorland, snow-capped mountains, and ancient castles that have started to crumble and succumb to the elements.

 Brecon Beacons also dazzles at night.
 It is home to the first International Dark Sky Reserve, an area where light pollution is restricted.
-On a clear night you can see the Milky Way, nebulae, meteors and a dizzying amount of stars.
+On a clear night you can see the Milky Way, nebulae, meteors and a dizzying number of stars.